 In previous posts, I have made frequent reference to the Cambridge Capital Controversy and its significance for macroeconomic debates.
 Robert Vienneau, who often writes on issues relating to this controversy, draws attention (here) to a recent post by Matias Vernengo which very clearly distinguishes Keynes’ contribution from the marginalism of the neoclassical synthesis and New Keynesian economics.

-Vernengo emphasizes that in neoclassical approaches, including the neoclassical Keynesianism of Krugman, the cause of unemployment is either excessive real wages or real interest rate rigidity.
-Krugman, for example, does not blame excessive real wages, but does put the onus on a liquidity trap, which involves a supposed failure of the real rate of interest to adjust to its “natural” level.
+Vernengo emphasizes that in neoclassical approaches, including neoclassical Keynesianism, the cause of unemployment is either excessive real wages or real interest rate rigidity.
+For instance, at the moment, neoclassical Keynesians are appealing to a liquidity trap, which involves a supposed failure of the real rate of interest to adjust to its ‘natural’ level.

 Having made this important distinction, Vernengo argues:

 The fundamental problem of the neoclassical/marginalist approach, and the importance of Keynes’ analysis, can ONLY be properly understood in light of the 1960s capital debates.

 These debates showed, among other things, that the marginalist claim of an automatic tendency to the full utilization of the so-called factors of production, labor and capital, was without sound foundation.
 This automatic tendency was thought to occur on the basis of factor substitution.
 If there was unemployment, a fall in the real wage was meant to cause a substitution of labor for capital goods.